Yang-Junjie/Yang-Junjie/README.md

 🖐🏻Hi, I'm Yang Junjie, an undergraduate student majoring in Computational mathematics.
-I usually like to create something to provide some value for everyone.My value is to make obvious contributions to human society.
+I usually like to create something to provide some value for everyone.
 🔬My hobbies:
 Natural science, Mathematics, Philosophy.